SuzetteSon/FizzBuzzKata/README.md

 # FizzBuzz

+## Stage 1

-Let's do the classic [FizzBuzz kata described here](https://codingdojo.org/kata/FizzBuzz/) However, we'll add a small requirement to the original kata.
+As an added small requirement to the original kata.
 In the response from your module, you should signal to the user __without throwing any errors!__ whether the request was successful or not.
-This means that if the users of your fizzbuzz module makes a valid request, they should get a message back that indicates the request was successful and what the result was.
+This means that if the users of the fizzbuzz module makes a valid request, they should get a message back that indicates the request was successful and what the result was.
-And if they makes an invalid request, e.g. with the argument `-4` or `"foo"`, they should get a message back that says there was an error
+And if they make an invalid request, e.g. with the argument `-4` or `"foo"`, they should get a message back that says there was an error
 This means that if the users of your fizzbuzz module makes a request with the argument `-4` or `"foo"`, they should get a message that tells them there was an error and some hint about how they can make a correct request.

 ## Project setup